sindresorhus/awesome-scifi/readme.md

 ### Low Fantasy

-_Fantasy which isn't epic, but still has elements of science fiction in it_
+_Fantasy which isn't epic, but still has elements of science fiction in it._

 #### [There Are Doors](https://www.goodreads.com/book/show/666601.There_Are_Doors) (1988) *by Gene Wolfe* [3.6]